 Drinking at least 1.5 litres of fluid or around eight cups a day prevents infections such as Urinary Tract Infections (UTIs), which are particularly common in older people.

 People over 65 are also at greater risk of dehydration, which can in turn increase the risk of developing an infection.

-Greta Johnson, lead infection prevention and control nurse at Hull and East Yorkshire Hospitals NHS Trust, said families planning to celebrate New Year with their older loved ones can play a part in keeping them well and out of hospital.
+Greta Johnson, lead infection prevention and control nurse at Hull University Teaching Hospitals NHS Trust, said families planning to celebrate New Year with their older loved ones can play a part in keeping them well and out of hospital.